Ghini/ghini.desktop/README.rst

 Terms and Names
 ---------------

-This file describes 'ghini.desktop', a standalone application.
-Until 2015 'ghini.desktop' was known as 'Bauble/bauble.classic'.
-Ghini and Bauble are two github organizations.
-The current maintainer of Ghini forked development from Bauble into Ghini mostly because of his difficulty in pronouncing "bauble" and in explaining why the software was named that way.
+When it was born, around 2004, Bauble was a desktop application, and the name Bauble used to indicate the software and the organization behind it.
+More recently the original author of Bauble is rewriting Bauble as a web application and with the possibility to install it as a desktop program.
+In order to avoid confusion between the new ``bauble.web`` program, its perspective ``bauble.desktop`` desktop version, the stable and still current desktop application ``bauble.classic`` and its corresponding node.js web based prototype ``mfrasca/ghini``, we have split development in two separate
+organizations: Ghini and Bauble.

+please check the Bauble site for further details about it.

+Within the Ghini organization

+- ``ghini.desktop`` is the new name of the stable and well established software previously distributed as ``bauble.classic``. ``ghini.desktop`` is Ghini's flagship, it is a GTK+ desktop application and it is described here.
+- ``ghini.web`` is the name for the geographic and web interface to a ``ghini.desktop`` PostgreSQL database.
+- ``ghini.github.io`` contains the sources for the ghini web site.

-Luca Ghini was the founder of the botanical garden of Pisa, and Pisa is the place where the current maintainer Mario Frasca has completed his studies in computer science.
+The name _Ghini_ is to honour Luca Ghini, the founder of the botanical garden of Pisa, and Pisa is the place where the current maintainer Mario Frasca has completed his studies in computer science.

-Within the Ghini organization, you will find 'ghini.desktop', this program, 'ghini.github.io', the sources for the ghini website, 'ghini.geoweb', a very very alpha quality thing which still did not formalize.

-Just as Bauble's flagship was bauble.classic, Ghini's flagship is ghini.desktop.

 Requirements
 ------------